riddhimandhar/TranslationModNoise/Burst_parameter_estimation/README.txt

 Installation
-Following python libraries should be installed in the system before running burst_kinetics_ML.py in ipython console
+Following python libraries are required for running burst_kinetics_ML.py in ipython console

 a) pandas
 b) numpy